Available by appointment.

-Effective January 1 2015 our retail prices will be
+Effective April 1, 2015 our retail prices will be:

 - Roborovski dwarf hamsters $14

 FURBALL CRITTERS breeds dwarf hamsters with good temperaments, which makes them safer for kids.
 We use breeders with good temperaments to get babies with good temperament!
 It’s all in the breeding!
 We offer a non-biting guarantee and on the off chance that you do get a biter, are happy to trade it out for another hamster within one month of purchase.
-Store delivery is available within the San Francisco Bay Area.
-The retail price is $12 for Campbells, $20 for Roborovskis, and $12 for teddies.
+Store delivery is available within the San Francisco Bay Area with a 10 animal minimum.

 View our gallery to see our hamsters.

 When you’re ready for a new family pet, come to Furball Critters to choose a furry friend.
 We will give you personal service and educate you about the animals before you leave.
 Come down and hold them and we will assist in the choosing of your new friend.
 Our staff provides you with information on care, and we include either some Lab Blocks or Radco Enriched Hamster® food with each purchase.